 12. Owner's Certifications c.
 Check one of the following: a.
 The program regulation requires the PHA to certify that the rent charged to the housing choice voucher tenant is not more than the rent charged for other unassisted comparable units.
-Owners of projects with more than 4 Lead-based paint disclosure requirements do not a because this property was built on or after January 1978. units must complete the following section for most recently leased comparable unassisted units within the premises.
-Address and unit number Date Rented Rental Amount ☐ The unit, common areas servicing the unit, and exterior painted surfaces associated with such unit or common areas have been found to be lead-based paint free by a 1. lead-based paint inspector certified certification program or under a feastate certification program.
+Owners of projects with more than 4 units must complete the following section for most recently leased comparable unassisted units within the premises.
+Address and unit number Date Rented Rental Amount Lead-based paint disclosure requirements do not apply because this property was built on or after January 1, 1978. painted surfaces associated with s areas have been found to be lead- he unit, common areas servicing the unit, and exterior ainted surfaces associated with such unit or common reas have been found to be lead-based paint free by a 1. lead-based paint inspector certified certification program or under a feastate certification program.
 2. , - 3. - ⊔ - A completed statement is attached disclosure of known information of and/or lead-based paint hazards in on lead-based paint b.
 The owner (including a party) is not the parent sister or brother of any the PHA has determine and the family of such o leasing of the unit, not would provide reasonal member who is a perso , child, grandpar member of the d (and has notifi determination) t withstanding suc ble accommodal in with disabilitie rent, grandchild, family, unless ed the owner hat approving the relationship, tion for a family es. sui res 14. pro 15. no areas or exterior painted surfaces, statement that the owner has pro information pamphlet to the famil.
 The PHA has not screened the fam tability for tenancy.
 Such screening ponsibility.
 The owner's lease must include we wisions of the HUD tenancy addend.
 The PHA will arrange for inspection tify the owner and family if the unit , including a vided the lead hazard ly. aily's behavior or is the owner's cord-for-word all dum. and will Print or Type Name of Owner /Owner Represe itative Pri nt or Type Name of Household Head Owner/Owner Representative Signature He ad of Household Signature Business Address Pre esent Address Telephone Number Date (mm/dd/yyyy) Tel ephone Number Date (mm/dd/yyyy)